HansonScott/AzureDevOps-Extension---Dependencies/README.md

 •	On menu item click, pop open a window

-•	Draw a node representing the selected item
+•	Draw a node representing the selected item, with basic info shown

+•	Navigate back to the item from the drawn node

 •	Query for predecessors and successors